Looking for Robert

 I buried him among the far trees, very carefully and deep.
 I let the water out of the pool.
 And I returned the bicycle he’d hired in some bogus name.

 Robert was declared dead by the court, which of course he was, though not quite as believed, and I bought off Reg’s children.
-I stopped teaching, and, when the money was in the bank, Josie and I went to live in Fossdyke House.
+I stopped teaching, and, when the money was in the bank, I went to live in Fossdyke House.

 I keep an eye on Robert.
 There’s a lot of undergrowth now.